 Although more research is needed, snail mucin is currently being studied and tested to be used as surgical glue and for developing better tissue adhesive formulas.
 Along with this, it has been used in the treatment of burn victims’ wounds, thanks to its regenerative, adhesive, and antimicrobial properties (12).

-Surely after reading about this ingredient’s benefits, you must be keen on trying it out.
+Surely after reading about the snail mucin benefits, you must be keen on trying it out.
 Below is a breakdown of adding snail mucin to your skin care routine.

 How To Use Snail Mucin